-To encourage the development of vibrant activity centers in the Creek and University Districts, the City's Specific Plans do promote, and in some cases require, commercial and residential uses be integrated into the same project (in either horizontal or vertical configurations).
-The intent of this requirement is to activate the street scene with commercial uses thereby create a more pedestrian-friendly and sustainable project area.
-The Specific Plans governing these areas identify specific streets and/or blocks where ground-floor commercial uses are required.
-However, in the vast majority of both project areas 100% residential projects are allowed, and the City has seen numerous 100% residential projects as well as mixed-use residential/commercial projects in mixed-use areas must include a residential component and the City has never approved a project that is 100% commercial uses which have been developed under these requirements are occupied and operating successfully in concert with the residential developments above and around the commercial uses.
+To encourage the development of vibrant activity centers in the Creek and University Districts, the City' Specific Plans do promote, and in some cases require, commercial and residential uses be integrate into the same project (in either horizontal or vertical configurations).
+The intent of this requirement is t activate the street scene with commercial uses thereby create a more pedestrian-friendly an sustainable project area.
+The Specific Plans governing these areas identify specific streets and/c blocks where ground-floor commercial uses are required.
+However, in the vast majority of both project areas 100% residential projects are allowed, and the City has seen numerous 100% residential project as well as mixed-use residential/commercial projects developed successfully in the City an surrounding areas.
+All proposed and/or approved projects in mixed-use areas must include a residential component and the City has never approved a project that is 100% commercial development in a mixed-use zone.
+Moreover, the development community has not expressed any issue or concern with the limited areas where commercial development is required, and the commercial uses which hav been developed under these requirements are occupied and operating successfully in concert with th residential developments above and around the commercial uses.